WWE SmackDown: Latin America

-SmackDown airs live on Fox Sports in Mexico and across Central and South America since 2014 until 2021.
+SmackDown aired on Azteca 7 from 2008 until 2014 and airs live on Fox Sports in Mexico and across Central and South America since 2014 until 2021.

 Canada

 In Canada, SmackDown was previously aired on Sportsnet 360 (SN360, formerly known as The Score), as part of a long term deal with Rogers Sports & Media.
 The program was mostly aired in simulcast with the U.S. airing but was broadcast the previous day from January 2015 to July 2016.
 This was due to conflicts with the channel's Thursday-night National Hockey League broadcasts.
 In 2005, when the taped show moved to Friday airings in the U.S., it remained on Thursdays in Canada for a period of time.

 When SmackDown transitioned to a live format in July 2016, the program returned to airing in simulcast with the U.S. broadcast, initially on Tuesdays and then moving back to Fridays in October 2019.
 Despite the move to Fox (which is widely carried on Canadian television providers) in 2019, Rogers did not elect to simulcast SmackDown on its broadcast network Citytv to invoke potential simsub rights.

 As Rogers also held the rights to National Hockey League broadcasts, the program was occasionally pre-empted to OLN during the Stanley Cup playoffs.

 All archived broadcasts of SmackDown were available on the WWE Network until its closure in December 2024.
 Since January 1, 2025, WWE’s Canadian broadcast rights are held by Netflix.
 Select archived episodes are available for streaming on Netflix under the title SmackDown Vault, with live broadcasts beginning on January 10.
 The January 3 episode was streamed on WWE’s YouTube channel.
 The show does not air on the Canadian iteration of USA Network, which launched on the former Discovery Channel space on January 1.